nuttycream/deeznuts/content/projects/omnichicken.md

 ### Inverse Kinematics

-In simple terms, the conversion from $(X, Y, \theta)$ coordinates into angular velocities of the motor (AKA, how fast the wheels should spin).
+In simple terms, it is the conversion from $(X, Y, \theta)$ coordinates into angular velocities of the motor (AKA, how fast the wheels should spin).
 Which allows us to control the omni-directional movement of the chicken.

 For Example: